pixelmorto/MVC-Express-Example/README.md

 # MVC-Express

-This is a simple API using MVC
+This is a simple API using MVC and JWT

 # Routes
 * ``/users/register => POST(username, password)`` this register an user